Dissecting a MetaMask phishing email

 sleep(random.randint(1, 10))

-I left the bot running in a Docker container for some time, and in the end I was able to send roughly 10k messages before the campaign operator revoked the API token.
+I left the bot running in a Docker container for some time, and in the end I was able to send roughly 10k messages before the operator revoked the API token.
+The whole campaign was ruined at this point as the original token was hardcoded into the attachment, and replacing it in the already-sent emails wouldn’t be possible.